-Principle 4 : Performance Assessment Not Compliant Fully Compliant Arrangements should be in place for the formal measurement of the performance of the investments, investment managers and advisers. × Administering authorities should also periodically make a formal policy assessment of their own \checkmark effectiveness as a decision-making body and report on this to scheme members.
+Principle 4: Performance Assessment Not Compliant Fully Compliant Arrangements should be in place for the formal measurement of the performance of the investments, investment managers and advisors. ✓ Administering authorities should also periodically make a formal policy assessment of their own effectiveness as a decision-making body and report on this to scheme members. ✓

-To ensure independence and oversight the Fund will use an external performance measurement service.
-This is currently supplied by State Street Performance Services.
-Investment performance will be reported to the Pension Committee each quarter, and as a minimum there will be an Annual Performance Review with the Funds external performance monitoring services.
+To ensure independence and oversight the Fund uses an external performance measurement service.
+Investment performance is reported to the Pensions

+Committee each quarter, and as a minimum there is an Annual Performance Review with the Fund's external performance monitoring service provider.

 Ongoing performance contribution will be reviewed quarterly in addition to the annual and longer-term investment performance being reviewed in detail.
-The Fund operates on a tiered performance monitoring framework, the three tiers being officers and advisers, the Investment Sub Group, and the Pensions Committee.
+The Fund operates a tiered performance monitoring framework, the three tiers being officers and advisors, the Investment Sub Group (ISG), and the Pensions Committee, with governance oversight from the Local Pension Board.

-Investment Managers are constantly under review, with Officers and Advisers informing the ISG and escalating any issues immediately.
-Officers and Advisors will meet with managers (holding greater than £50m) formally at least annually and report their findings from these meetings to the ISG.
+Investment Managers are constantly under review, with Officers and Advisors informing the ISG and escalating any issues immediately.
+Officers and Advisors will meet with managers (holding greater than 4% of the total Fund investments including future commitments i.e. £123m at March 2021) formally at least annually and report their findings from these meetings to the ISG.

-The Investment Sub Group is responsible for continual review of the investment management structure for the Pension Fund and for overseeing the appointment and termination of investment managers (holding, 5% of the portfolio).
+The Investment Sub Group is responsible for continual review of the investment management structure for the Pension Fund and for overseeing the appointment and termination of investment managers (holding up to 5% of the portfolio).

 The ISG is responsible for the establishment and review of performance benchmarks and targets for investment.
-The ISG will receive a quarterly report on every manager covering performance results and a broad range of metrics, and should there be any items of concern escalate matters to the full Committee.
+The ISG receives a quarterly report covering every manager, which sets out performance results and a broad range of metrics.
+Should there be any items of concern, the ISG escalates such matters to the full Committee.

-The Pension Committee is responsible for strategic decision making and oversight, and will make 'hire/fire' decisions or see managers due to escalation from the Investment Sub Group.
+The Pensions Committee is responsible for strategic decision making and oversight and makes 'hire/fire' decisions or see managers due to escalation from the Investment Sub Group.